Ronald-Munodawafa-TQS/THT/README.md

 Compulsory Task 1
 Follow these steps:

-- In a file called recursion.java, create:
+- In a file called `recursion.java`, create:
     - recursive function that reverses a string
-    - a recursive function that, given a number n, prints out the first n Fibonacci numbers (Fibonacci numbers are a sequence where each number is the sum of the previous two - 0 1 1 2 3 5 8...)
+    - a recursive function that, given a number `n`, prints out the first `n` Fibonacci numbers (Fibonacci numbers are a sequence where each number is the sum of the previous two - `0 1 1 2 3 5 8...`)

 ``` java